hmatsu-grc/siem-engineer-labs/splunk/03-log-ingestion/add-data-from-forwarder.md

 # Add Data from Forwarder

 ## Objective

-Configure Splunk to receive and ingest Windows Event Logs from a Splunk Universal Forwarder.
+Add Windows Event Logs to Splunk using a Splunk Universal Forwarder.

 ## Workflow